LuckyLoli/zenithproxyblockesp/README.md

 barrel
 brown shulker box
 dropper
-enderchest
 ender chest

 # Important Notes:

-1. This Plugin was fully made using replits ai.
+1. This plugin was fully made using Replit's AI.
-2. Use this PLugin at own risk.
-I am not responsible for any bans etc.
+2. Use this plugin at your own risk.
+I am not responsible for any bans, etc.
-3. This Plugin will not be developed anymore.
-If you want to modify it you can use the code.
+3. This plugin will not be developed anymore.
+If you want to modify it, you can use the code.
 4. Fully works with ZenithProxy on 1.21.4
 5. Not sure if it works with "coordobf".